-Math gives you access to Math functions for the curve.
+Math gives you the access to Math functions for the curve.
 Math always operate with world coordinates.
 Currently 4 functions are supported 1) getDistance() [total curves length], 2) getPosition() [point position on the curve], 3) getTangent() [curve's point tangent] 4) getPositionByClosestPoint() [point position (and optionally distance) on the curve, which is closest to a given point])

 Which fields to calculate ('Position' Or 'Position With Tangent').
 Position only is approximately 1.8x times faster, so if you do not need tangents, keep it PositionsOnly.

 Type of spline's approximation.
 1) Base- split every section uniformly to N even parts.
 2) Adaptive- split every section non-uniformly based on spline's curvature.
 This can greatly reduce the number of required points.
 See more details in "For Programmers" section.